Science Summer Camp Mini-Site

 Working with R+M (the Museum’s brand experience agency) and Centro (the Museum’s ad buying agency), I created custom HTML classes that would allow the ad agency to better track registrations clicks, which were used as conversion points.
 With the help of their brand agency, I implemented SEO optimizations with customized meta descriptions and titles, to make the most out of the search engine ads the Museum placed.

 I met with account stakeholders (the Education team) to determine their needs for the upcoming year.
 I also facilitated activities with them to help better understand what worked, what didn’t work, and what they wanted to see different.
 Those activities included finding design references and thinking about end-user roles.

-After the decision was reached I worked with outside agencies to create our subdomain and get our new mini-site hosted.
+After the decision was reached I worked with outside agencies to create the subdomain and get their new mini-site hosted.
 I also created working prototypes that I took to R+M for further development.
 With the help of their designers, we created a layout and template for three pages (home page, detailed down page, camp entry page) that could be scaled to fit as much information as the Education team would need.

 What was the outcome?

 The Museum’s website was a big hit!
 As of the 2018 Summer Camp meeting, our metrics looked like this:

 - Time spent on their website was almost doubled